MDFahimAnjum/LightCNNforPD/readme.md

     6. `light_cnn_classifier` notebook uses our proposed lightweight CNN architecture.
     7. `light_cnn_classifier_inspection` notebook is for inspecting the features our proposed lightweight CNN architecture for interpretation.
     7. `light_cnn_classifier_ablation` notebook is for ablation study.

+5. If you want to generate the CSV files yourself, use the Matlab script `matlab_process.m` in `MatLab Codes` folder.
+You will need Matlab and [EEGLab](https://sccn.ucsd.edu/eeglab/index.php).